NorthenYR/StudyBug/README.md

 - Users will be able to add non-academic tasks to the calendar and to-do list
 - Tasks on the calendar and to-do list will be taggable and filterable

-StudyBug Academic Planner also provides a rich set of course-management and time-management features, including:

-- Users will also be able to access the degree planning section from the Dashboard where they can track and view the progress of their entire degree

 ### Why StudyBug?

 StudyBug Academic Planner is a software intended to help university students better manage their schedules and plan their degrees.
 Correctly and effectively using this software will significantly help university students do better in time management, schedule organization and self-discipline and present a better academic performance.
 Potential users including but not limited to university faculty administrative staff, instructors, teaching assistants, students’ parents and university non-faculty staff are also able to benefit from this software in their daily planning.